Medicare in Connecticut

 - Enrolling over the phone at 1-800-772-1213 (TTY: 1-800-325-0778).

-What is the Income Limit for Medicaid in Connecticut?
+What Is the Income Limit for Medicaid in Connecticut?

 Each state has its own plan for administering Medicaid, a federal/state program founded alongside Medicare in 1965 that helps those facing a financial need and/or disability regardless of age.
 The state of Connecticut calls its Medicaid services HUSKY Health.
 Each program within HUSKY Health has its own income limits for eligibility.